chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/deploy.md

 ## Publish Storybook

-This tutorial uses <a href="https://www.chromatic.com/?utm_source=storybook_website&utm_medium=link&utm_campaign=storybook">Chromatic</a>, a free publishing service made by the Storybook maintainers.
+This tutorial uses [Chromatic](https://www.chromatic.com/?utm_source=storybook_website&utm_medium=link&utm_campaign=storyboo), a free publishing service made by the Storybook maintainers.
 It allows us to deploy and host our Storybook safely and securely in the cloud.

 ### Set up a repository in GitHub